 Robotics Connection: A Reference Guide for Robotics Enthusiasts

 Robotics is the science of designing and building self-operating machines, also known as robots.
 While the term “robotics” was first invented by Isaac Asimov in a short fiction story in 1941, the concept of robots dates back as far as Greek mythology, when the Greek god Hephaestus was said to have built mechanical talking servants.
-Actual robots, however, only began to appear in the late 20th century, when a company named Unimation built Unimate, the world's first robot designed for industrial work.
+Modern robots use electricity and electronics to allow them to perform several different complext tasks.
+These types of robots only began to appear in the late 20th century, when a company named Unimation built Unimate, the world's first robot designed for industrial work.
 Since then, robotics has matured into not only a multi-billion dollar industry, but also a major new type of hobby for the technologically inclined.

 Today, robots are ubiquitous.
 They are present in the military, performing tasks such as bomb disposal and serving as unmanned combat drones, which benefits American soldiers by taking them out of harm's way.
 The space industry is using robots to explore outer space and other worlds, which has resulted in humanity getting a look at the surface of Mars without risking lives in a manned mission.
 Robots also work in factories, producing cars and computer chips with a level of speed and accuracy that would be impossible with human hands.
 As a result of robotics technology in the manufacturing industry, goods are becoming cheaper for everyone.
 In addition, robots are being manufactured for entertainment purposes, such as robot pets and walking humanoid robots that are sold as toys.
 There are also androids, which are designed to look and behave like humans.
 A prominent example is the HRP-4, a singing robot created by Japan's National Institute of Advanced Industrial Science and Technology in 2009.
 Robots are being designed to work in hospitals, nursing homes, and for tending to patients who are immobile and who have no relatives to care for them.